 Mission Trails Regional Park.
 This park 8 miles northeast of downtown encompasses nearly 5,800 acres of wooded hillsides, grasslands, chaparral, and streams.
 Trails range from easy to difficult; they include one with an impressive view of the city from Cowles Mountain and another along a historic missionary path.
 The park is also a popular place for rock climbing and camping (the Kumeyaay Lake Campground is open on weekends).
 Lake Murray is at the southern edge of the park, off Highway 8.
 1 Father Junípero Serra Trail, Mission Valley, San Diego, CA, 92119.
 619/668–3281. www.mtrp.org.

 Torrey Pines State Reserve.
-Hiking aficionados will appreciate this park's many winning features: a number of modest trails that descend to the sea, an unparalleled view of the Pacific, and a chance to see the Torrey pine tree, one of the rarest pine breeds in the United States.
+Hikers and runners will appreciate this park's many winning features: switch-back trails that descend to the sea, an unparalleled view of the Pacific, and a chance to see the Torrey pine tree, one of the rarest pine breeds in the United States.
 The reserve hosts guided nature walks as well.
-All food is prohibited at the reserve so save the picnic until you reach the beach below.
-Parking is $12.
-12600 N. Torrey Pines Rd., exit I–5 at Carmel Valley Rd. and head west toward Coast Hwy.
-101 until you reach Torrey Pines State Beach; turn left, La Jolla, San Diego, CA, 92037.
-858/755–2063. www.torreypine.org.
+All food is prohibited at the reserve, so save the picnic until you reach the beach below.
+Parking is $12–$15, depending on day and season.
+12600 N. Torrey Pines Rd., La Jolla, San Diego, CA, 92037.
+Exit I–5 at Carmel Valley Rd. and head west toward Coast Hwy.
+101 until you reach N. Torrey Pines Rd.; turn left.
+858/755–2063. www.parks.ca.gov.